Elemental Shaman PvP Rotation and Playstyle (Shadowlands / 9.0.5)

 - Use Echoing Shock on any target to activate the buff (and the Elemental Equilibrium legendary effect if equipped).

-- Use Meteor, since this is off global cooldown it can be pressed while pressing Lava Burst, if you have Primal Elementalist selected.
+- Use Meteor; since this is off of the global cooldown it can be pressed while pressing Lava Burst, if you have Primal Elementalist selected.

 - Use Lightning Bolt, with Stormkeeper buff.